-Sustainability is one of the key components of a Blueway.
+Sustainability is core to establishing successful Blueway systems.
 The benefits of Blueways are multifaceted.
-They encourage physical exercise, local engagement in the outdoors and pride of place.
-Blueways generate local economic activity, provide businesses development opportunities and sustainable employment.
+They encourage physical exercise. local engagement in the outdoors and pride of place.
+Blueways generate local economic activity, provide businesses development opportunities and sustainable employment while valuing the natural environment.